-Seeks Vulnerable Sexual Partner or Sexual Acting out
+Seeks Vulnerable Sexual Partner or Sexual Acting Out (page 48)

 Changes in sexual functioning are common after TBI.
 Some changes are directly related to damage to the brain and other changes are related to physical problems or changes in thinking or relationships.